nekitze/CPP_MatrixPlus/README.md

 2. Do ```s21_matrix_oop.a``` to build a static library

 ## Overview
-The library provides a basic set of operations for working with matrices.
+The library provides a basic set of operations and operator overloads for working with matrices.